The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Club Leader

-Hello fellow Cougs!
+Hello, fellow Cougs!
 I’m Michaela.
-I am a first-generation student pursuing a double major in Psychology and Anthropology through Global Campus!
-I’m excited to be able to serve as secretary for Psych Club while maintaining my involvement as a member in additional clubs like LGBTQ+, First Generation, Wellness Online, and the Cougar Wellbeing Collective.
-I hope to build connections with each and every one of you while creating dialogue about the amazing opportunities for WSU students, especially for Global students, as the balance of schooling, personal, and work life can become overwhelming!
+I am a first-generation student pursuing a double major in psychology and anthropology through Global Campus!
+I’m excited to be able to serve as the secretary of Psychology Club while maintaining my involvement as a member of the LGBTQ+ Club, First Generation Club, Wellness Online, and the Cougar Wellbeing Collective.
+I hope to build connections with each and every one of you while creating dialogue about the amazing opportunities for Global Campus students, as I know that balancing our academic, personal, and work lives can become overwhelming!

 I hope to see you in future meetings!
 Go Cougs!